Competition is inevitable. We’ve come to accept that since, ultimately, it provides greater benefit to consumers.

 Some additional thoughts on eCommerce site values

-In a recent Catalyst interview with Liz James (Agency Account Executive at Google), some very illuminating points were brought up.
+In a Catalyst interview with Liz James (Agency Account Executive at Google), some very illuminating points were brought up.
 Liz stated that approximately 92%-94% of the retail market is still done offline.

 She explained: “True retail success is not as much about the transactions online – it’s more about education throughout the purchase process and thus connecting to the users where they are every day.”